 Chronic Lymphocytic Leukemia

-- A family history of CLL or cancer of the lymphatic system
+- Family history of CLL or cancer of the lymphatic system

-- Having relatives who are Russian Jews or Eastern European Jews
+- Relatives who are Russian Jews or Eastern European Jews

 - Exposure to Agent Orange

 - Painless swelling in the neck, underarms, stomach, or groin